Fleurie (musician): Career

+At age 19, she released a Christian album under her birth name.
 In 2013 Strahm put out the first release under the Fleurie moniker, an EP entitled Fear and Fable.
 This was followed by the 2015 EP Arrows.
 Off of that album, "Still Your Girl" was selected by NPR for their Songs We Love series, a part of the All Songs Considered podcast.
 "Wildwood" was featured in Containment, Wynonna Earp, and Finding Carter, as well as "Sparks" being featured in Catfish: The TV Show.

 In 2015 she collaborated with hip-hop artist NF on his song "Mansion" (which peaked at 30 on the Billboard Hot Christian Songs chart), the second track on his record of the same name which reached 62 on the Billboard 200.
 Fleurie later opened for NF on a US tour in 2016.

 Her debut full-length Love and War was released on September 19, 2016.
-Songs "Breathe", "Love and War", "Soldier", "Turns You into Stone", and "Hurts Like Hell" have been featured in numerous TV shows including Outlander, Assassins Creed, Pretty Little Liars, Finding Carter, Shadowhunters: The Mortal Instruments and The Originals, as well as the trailer for the twelfth and final season of Bones.
+Songs "Breathe", "Love and War", "Soldier", "Turns You into Stone", and "Hurts Like Hell" have been featured in numerous TV shows including Outlander, Assassin's Creed, Pretty Little Liars, Finding Carter, Shadowhunters: The Mortal Instruments and The Originals, as well as the trailer for the twelfth and final season of Bones.

 The song "Don't Let Me Down", off of her album Love and War was sampled by Kendrick Lamar on his song "FEEL".
 This track appears on his 2017 album DAMN.

 In 2018, she collaborated with producer Tommee Profitt and Mellen Gi on a cover of Linkin Park's 2001 single "In the End".
-As of May 2021, the video of the cover has 714 million views on YouTube.
+As of December 2023, the video of the cover has over 1 billion views on YouTube.

 In 2018, she collaborated with electronic pop artist Ruelle on her song "Carry You" which was used in Shadowhunters.

 On August 17, 2018 Fleurie released her second full-length album, Portals.
 Her song, Out of the Blue was featured on S15 Premiere, E1 of Grey's Anatomy on September 27, 2018.

 In 2019 Fleurie's song "Love and War" was featured as the theme song for the True Crime podcast "To Live and Die in LA".
 A cover was then used in Westworld in 2022, but it does not appear on the Season 4 OST.

-On April 30, 2020, "Breathe" was remixed by the Riot Music Team for the official launch video of Riot Studio's game Legends of Runeterra.
+On April 30, 2020, "Breathe" was remixed by the Riot Music Team for the official launch video of Riot Games's Legends of Runeterra.

+On September 25, 2020, "Soldier" was used in the Disney+ original film, Secret Society of Second-Born Royals.

 On November 12, 2020, "Hurricane" was used as theme song for the trailer of "Black Beauty" by Disney+.

-Fleurie announced on June 1, 2021 on Instagram that she's opening for Colony House (band) as part of a North American tour.
+Fleurie announced on June 1, 2021 on Instagram that she's opening for Colony House as part of a North American tour.

+On June 16, 2023, Fleurie released her third full-length album, Supertropicali.

 Discography

+Personal life

+On February 16, 2023, Fleurie announced her engagement to fellow musician, Jordan Sloat.
+They married on July 22, 2023 in Nashville, Tennessee.